CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Framework Design

-\emph{Less-than-zero operators} ($\ltz$) on a secret input is lowered to the MPC version that performs the comparison through the GMW protocol ($\ltz_{MPC}$).
-The resulting $\ltz_{MPC}(E)$ has a scaling factor of $s$=1, as the output is only 0 or 1, and using any other scaling factor is redundant.
-Below is the rule:
+\emph{\textbf{Less-than-zero operators}} ($\ltz$) on a secret input is lowered to the MPC version that performs the comparison through the GMW protocol ($\ltz_{MPC}$).
+The resulting $\ltz_{MPC}(E)$ has a scaling factor of $s$=1, as the output is only 0 or 1. \begin{small}